 This specific model is one the best entry-level violins that Kennedy Violins has and one of the best beginners violins out there.
-It costs a bit more than some of the other student violins, but the increase in quality is much higher than the increase in price.
+It costs a bit less than other similar instruments, but that is because of the cosmetic flaws.
 The company also has some of the highest rated violins on Amazon and it is rated number one in costumer service in the U.S.

 The Bunnel Pupil Violin comes in multiple sizes: 1/16, 1/10, 1/8, 1/4, 1/2 and 3/4.
 It has a lifetime warranty on the instrument’s material and construction and a one year warranty on the case and all accessories.

 With this violin, you get a durable, high-grade Brazil wood bow, inlaid purfling, four independent fine tuners, a Kennedy oblong violin case with a light blue or amber interior or a Kennedy Guardian violin case with a black interior, a contoured shoulder cushion for 1/10 to 1/16 sizes, pre-installed steel-core D’Addario Prelude Strings and four independent stainless steel fine tuners on an ebony tailpiece or four professional quality built-in fine tuners on a composite tailpiece.

 Pupil Violin Pros and Cons

 One of this violin’s biggest selling points is the fact that it comes with a free setup,which means you can play straight out of the box.
 That said you can see in the cons section below that some costumers complained that some extra tuning was needed.